Head Start (program): Budget and funding

 The 2011 federal budget for Head Start was $8.1 billion.
 85% was to be devoted to direct services and no more than 15% on administration, serving approximately one million students.
 The budget was $12 billion in 2023.

 Local grantees must provide a 20% cash/in-kind match.
 Each local grantee is required to obtain an annual financial audit, if it receives more than $500,000 in federal support.

 Grants are awarded by the Administration for Children and Families (ACF) Regional Offices and the American Indian – Alaska Native and Migrant and Seasonal Program Branches directly to local public agencies, private organizations, Indian tribes and school systems.

 The individual Head Start classrooms/centers "repay" the grant through a program known as InKind.
 The Inkind program is a way to get their parents and their students working together on out of class studies.

 Teachers

 All lead teachers must have a bachelor's degree or be working towards one.
 Most have completed six or more courses in early-childhood education.
 By 2013, all teachers were to have associate degrees in a related field and half must have bachelor's degrees.

 As of 2003, the average Head Start teacher made $21,000 per year, compared to the public school teacher average of $43,000.

-Teachers are also required to complete a (CDA) Child Development Associate certificate.
+Teachers are also required to complete a Child Development Associate (CDA) certificate.